hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 ```

 ### Architecture
-Right now, for demonstrational purpose, database on Atlas does not exist.
-The script clean_data.py creates this database
+Right now, for demonstrational purposes, the database on Atlas does not exist.
+The script clean_data.py creates the database
 ![alt text](https://raw.githubusercontent.com/hrdlickajan/dmdb_restaurants/master/img/architecture.png)

 ### How to run
+1. clean_data.py
+- downloads .tsv files from https://hpi.de/naumann/projects/repeatability/datasets/restaurants-dataset.html
+- clean the restaurant dataset and save it locally
+- find duplicate pairs and save them into a .tsv file
-1. download .tsv files from page, clean it and upload to MongoDB
+- upload clean dataset to Atlas MongoDB

 ```
 python clean_data.py
 ```